ljubicicrobert/SSIMS/README.md

 ### Selecting features for tracking

 In the MAIN form, user can select or input the location of original frames, as well as the location for storing results (output).
-Once the images have been found, user can start feature selection and tracking using the [Track features](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/select_features.png) button in the bottom-left corner, which will open a new form to allow the user to manually select static features which will be tracked.
+Once the images have been found, user can start feature selection and tracking using the Track features button in the bottom-left corner, which will open [a new window](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/select_features.png) to allow the user to manually select static features which will be tracked.

 Use the **RIGHT mouse button** to select the static feature.
 Once a feature is selected, a regions representing interrogation area (IA) and search area (SA) will be shown around it.